openownership/data-standard/docs/schema/guidance/identifiers.rst

 > AFG-PASSPORT-{NUMBER}

-Where the publisher is providing an internal identifier, these should use 'MISC-{Publisher_Name}' as the scheme.
+Where the publisher is providing an internal identifier, use 'MISC-{Publisher_Name}' as the scheme.

 .. warning::